- Torn between Ryobi and DeWalt tools?

 Ryobi history

-The Japanese-owned Ryobi (Ryobi Seisakusho Ltd.) was founded in 1943 and primarily supplied die cast products [2].
-In 1968, Ryobi began production on power tools.
+The Japanese-owned Ryobi (Ryobi Seisakusho Ltd.) was founded in 1943 and primarily supplied diecast products [2].
+In 1968, Ryobi began the production of power tools.

 Roughly 50 years later, the company would then be known internationally as a reliable manufacturer of affordable and ergonomic power tools.